Nico59000/Cube27-formal-program-progression-example/README.md

 # Cube27-formal-program-progression-example
-a set of produced bundles starting from II-A > II-Z , II-AA > II-AZ and next to >>> KN
+a set of produced bundles starting from II-A > II-Z , II-AA > II-AZ and next to >>> II-KN